The Churn You're Not Fighting Is the One Bleeding You Dry

 TLDR:

-• Failed payments cause 20-40% of all subscription churn — silently, with no cancel button clicked and no survey filled out.
+- Failed payments cause 20-40% of all subscription churn.
+No cancel button clicked, no survey filled out.

-• $129B in subscription revenue was lost to involuntary churn industry-wide in 2025.
-That number is growing.
+- $129B in subscription revenue was lost to involuntary churn industry-wide in 2025, and the number keeps growing.

-• Most brands treat voluntary and involuntary churn as the same problem.
-They're not.
+- Most brands lump voluntary and involuntary churn into one metric.
+They are different problems.
 One is a product problem.
 The other is a payments infrastructure problem.

-• Smart dunning, pre-dunning emails, and card updater services can recover 20-30% of failed payments — revenue that was already earned and just needs to be collected.
+- Smart dunning, pre-dunning emails, and card updater services recover 20-30% of failed payments.
+That's revenue you already earned and just need to collect.

 Voluntary vs. Involuntary Churn: The Split Most Brands Miss

-Open your analytics dashboard.
-Find your churn rate.
+Open your analytics dashboard and find your churn rate.
 You're probably looking at a single number.
 Maybe 6%, maybe 12%, maybe worse.

-That number is lying to you.
-Not because it's wrong — but because it's hiding two completely different problems inside one metric.
+That number hides two completely different problems inside one metric.

 Voluntary churn is a customer deciding to leave.
 They clicked cancel.
 They filled out the survey.
-They told you — or at least implied — that your product wasn't worth the money anymore.
-This is a product problem, a value problem, a competition problem.
+They told you, or at least implied, that your product wasn't worth the money anymore.
+That's a product problem, a value problem, a competition problem.

 Involuntary churn is a customer who never decided to leave.
 Their card expired.
 Their bank declined the charge.
 The payment processor threw an error.
-The customer still wants your product.
-They might not even know their subscription lapsed.
+The customer still wants your product and might not even know their subscription lapsed.

-These are fundamentally different problems requiring fundamentally different solutions.
+These are different problems with different fixes.
 Treating them the same is like prescribing the same medication for a broken bone and the flu.

 When we finally split the number, the implications were uncomfortable.
-We'd spent years optimizing cancel flows, building win-back campaigns, and A/B testing retention offers — all aimed at voluntary churn.
-Meanwhile, a third of our losses were mechanical failures we weren't even measuring properly.
+We had spent years optimizing cancel flows, building win-back campaigns, and A/B testing retention offers, all aimed at voluntary churn.
+Meanwhile, a third of our losses were mechanical failures we weren't measuring properly.

 Most subscription brands are making the same mistake right now.
 They see churn, they assume dissatisfaction, and they pour resources into persuasion.
-Half the time, persuasion isn't the problem.
-Plumbing is.
+Half the time the problem is plumbing, not persuasion.

 The $129 Billion Involuntary Churn Blind Spot

 In 2025, subscription businesses lost an estimated $129 billion to involuntary churn.
-That's not total churn.
-That's just the subset caused by failed payments — transactions that could have been recovered with the right infrastructure.
+That's the subset caused by failed payments alone, transactions that could have been recovered with the right infrastructure.

 Expired cards are the most common and the most preventable.
 The average credit card has a 3-year lifespan.
 In a subscription base of 100,000 customers, roughly 2,800 cards expire every month.
-If you don't have a system to handle that, you're losing subscribers on a predictable, preventable schedule.
+Without a system to handle that, you lose subscribers on a predictable schedule.

 Insufficient funds are timing-dependent.
-The customer has the money — just not at the exact moment you tried to charge them.
+The customer has the money, just not at the moment you tried to charge them.
 Retry on payday (the 1st or 15th) and the transaction clears.
 Retry at midnight on a random Wednesday and it doesn't.

 Bank declines are the trickiest.
 The issuing bank rejected the charge for fraud concerns, velocity limits, or internal rules the merchant never sees.
 These require the customer to contact their bank or use a different payment method.

-Processor errors are temporary glitches — network timeouts, gateway hiccups, intermittent failures that resolve on their own.
-But if your retry logic gives up after three attempts, a temporary error becomes permanent revenue loss.
+Processor errors are temporary glitches: network timeouts, gateway hiccups, intermittent failures that resolve on their own.
+If your retry logic gives up after three attempts, a temporary error becomes permanent revenue loss.

-Here's the part that makes the math devastating: involuntary churn compounds.
-Every subscriber lost to a failed payment isn't just one missed transaction.
-It's every future payment that subscriber would have made.
+Involuntary churn compounds.
+Every subscriber lost to a failed payment costs you every future payment they would have made, not just the one transaction that bounced.
 A customer with an average 14-month tenure who churns involuntarily at month 3 represents 11 months of lost LTV.
-Multiply that across thousands of failed payments per month.
+Multiply that across thousands of failed payments per month and the math gets brutal.

 Most brands retry three times on the same schedule, send one generic email, and move on.
-They're leaving a fortune on the table.
+They're leaving a lot of money on the table.

 Why Default Payment Retry Logic Doesn't Work

-Here's what the standard retry flow looks like at most subscription businesses: the initial charge fails.
+Here's the standard retry flow at most subscription businesses.
+The initial charge fails.
 The system retries in 24 hours.
 Fails again.
 Retries in 72 hours.
 Fails.
 One more attempt at 120 hours.
 Fails.
 Subscription canceled.

 Four attempts, same time of day, same payment method, identical approach every time.
 It's like knocking on someone's door at 3 PM four days in a row and concluding they don't live there.

 This default retry logic was designed for simplicity, not recovery.
-It doesn't account for the reason the payment failed.
+It doesn't account for why the payment failed.
 It doesn't optimize for timing.
-It doesn't adapt based on what's worked for similar failure types in the past.
+It doesn't adapt based on what's worked for similar failure types.

-Smart retry is different.
+Smart retry works differently.
 Instead of fixed intervals, ML-optimized retry logic analyzes patterns across thousands of failed transactions to determine when a specific card is most likely to clear.
-Some cards are more likely to succeed in the morning.
+Some cards succeed in the morning.
 Some clear on the first of the month.
 Some need 7 days, not 3.
-The system learns which patterns apply to which failure types and adjusts automatically.
+The system learns which patterns apply to which failure types and adjusts on its own.

-Pre-dunning flips the entire approach.
-Instead of waiting for a payment to fail and then reacting, pre-dunning identifies at-risk transactions before they happen.
-A card expiring in 7 days?
-Email the customer now, while they're still an active subscriber, and ask them to update their payment method.
-The conversion rate on a pre-dunning email is dramatically higher than a post-failure dunning email.
-The customer isn't panicked or confused.
-They're just updating a card.
+Pre-dunning flips the approach.
+Instead of waiting for a payment to fail and reacting, pre-dunning identifies at-risk transactions before they happen.
+If a card is expiring in 7 days, email the customer now, while they're still active, and ask them to update their payment method.
+Conversion rates on pre-dunning emails are dramatically higher than post-failure dunning.
+The customer is calm, just updating a card before anything has actually broken.

-Card updater services — Visa Account Updater, Mastercard Automatic Billing Updater — solve the expired card problem at the network level.
-When a bank issues a new card number, these services automatically pass the updated credentials to merchants enrolled in the program.
+Card updater services like Visa Account Updater and Mastercard Automatic Billing Updater solve the expired card problem at the network level.
+When a bank issues a new card number, these services pass the updated credentials to merchants enrolled in the program.
 The customer's card expires, a new one arrives in the mail, and the subscription keeps charging without anyone lifting a finger.

 If you're still running the "try again in 1, 3, 5 days" approach, you're using 2010 infrastructure to solve a 2026 problem.